sarken/frontend-docs-test/stylesheets-views.md

 ---
 layout: page
+title: Stylesheets & Views
-title: Our Front End
+parent: Front End Guide
-nav_order: 5
+nav_order: 1
 ---
-# Our Front End
+# Stylesheets & Views
 {: .no_toc }

-This is a detailed theoretical guide to the Archive interface, focusing on the stylesheets.
-We also have a practical step-by-step tutorial on [writing a skin](/basics/writing-a-skin/).
+Our stylsheets contain the CSS that styles the HTML in our views.

 <details markdown="block">
   <summary>